 - report weekly about the vessel’s position and total catch

-- report time of exit from the zone, the vessel’s position and the total amount of fish on board, as well as the total catch since previous report (entry/weekly).
+- report the time of exit from the zone, the vessel’s position, and the total amount of fish on board, as well as the total catch since previous report (entry/weekly).

 Transhipment of fish at sea is prohibited, regardless of location.